chen0040/keras-video-classifier/README.md

 the video_classifier/training/very_large_data folder.
 The download utility codes can be found in video_classifier/utility/ucf directory

-The video classifiers are defined and implemented in the video_classifier/library directory
+The video classifiers are defined and implemented in the video_classifier/library directory.

+By default the classifiers are trained using video files inside the dataset "UCF-101" located in video_classifier/training/very_large_data (the videos files will be downloaded if not exist during training).
+However, the classifiers are generic and can be used to train on any other datasets (just change the dataset_name parameter in its fit() method to other dataset name instead of UCF-101 will allow it to be trained on other video datasets)

 The opencv-python is used to extract frames from the videos.